Learning Guide: Video Advertising

 Google's IMA SDKs

 Google is a major player in video advertising and has defined the Google Interactive Media Ads (IMA) SDKs that enable publishers to display linear, non-linear, and companion ads in videos and games.
-The SDKs allow developers to make video ad requests to DoubleClick for Publishers (DFP), the Google AdSense network, or any VAST-compliant ad server.
+The SDKs allow developers to make video ad requests to Google Ad Manager, the Google AdSense network, or any VAST-compliant ad server.
 The IMA3 plugin for Brightcove Player integrates Brightcove Player with Google's Interactive Media Ads (IMA) version 3 for HTML5 and Flash.
 This allows you to request and track ads for your Brightcove Player.

 Some essential IMA terminology to understand follows: